robak86/hardwired/README.md

 - [x] Lazy instantiation of the dependencies
 - [x] Easy mocking and testing
 - [x] Extendable design
-- [x] Allows writing code which is not coupled to DI container
+- [x] Allows writing code that is not coupled to DI container
-  - does not pollute user code with DI specific code (usually decorators or static properties)
+  - does not pollute user code with DI specific code (usually decorators combined with reflection or static properties)
 - [x] Designed for structural typing

 ## Installation